 HISTORY AND BENEFITS

-In 1995, the event moved to its current venue at Ice Park–a perfect size and location for the sculpting event and kids park.
-The park includes O’Grady Pond, where volunteers harvest the large blocks of exceptionally clear ice which the artists have nicknamed “The Arctic Diamond.”
-Ice Park also has enough large trees scattered throughout the acreage that it divides easily into multiple sections of beautifully shaded sculpting sites for everything from the huge Multi-Block sculptures to small slides suitable for 5-year-olds.
-The tall trees provide a lovely backdrop for the ice sculptures and the shade that is so vital to protecting the sculptures from the sun.
+In 1995, the event moved to the middle of Fairbanks, off Phillips Field Road.
+Ice Park spent 16 years on Alaska Railroad property until a final relocation nearby to 25 acers purchased as a permanent Ice Park – a perfect size and location for the sculpting event and kids park.
+The park includes O’Grady Pond Too, where volunteers harvest the large blocks of exceptionally clear ice which the artists have nicknamed “The Arctic Diamond.”
+Ice Park also has enough large trees that beautifully shade sculpting sites for the Single Block Classic and an open area with a backdrop of trees to shade the huge Multi-Block sculptures.
+The center open space of the park is perfect for the main concession area, kids park slides and ice skating rink.

 The BP World Ice Art Championships provide an opportunity to appreciate breathtaking art and learn about many cultures, since typically one-third of the sculptors and many visitors are of international origin.
 Ice Alaska has developed programs for teaching ice sculpting in the local schools, and the interactive ice culptures in the kids park are often designed to provide an educational benefit.
 The Ice Park is a common destination for school field trips and art classes.